Elexa Bahr: América de Cali

 It was announced on January 25, 2023, that Bahr had signed for rivals América de Cali ahead of the 2023 season.
+She made 17 appearances for the club and scored six goals, helping the club to win the first stage of league play.

+Racing Louisville

+It was announced on January 18, 2024 that Bahr had signed a two-year deal with Racing Louisville through the 2025 NWSL season.

+América de Cali (loan)

+In January 2025, Racing Louisville announced the season-long loan of Bahr to former club América de Cali.

+Genoa

 International career

 Bahr was born in the United States to a Honduran father and a Colombian mother, which made her eligible to represent the United States, Honduras, and Colombia at international level.

 Honduras U20

 Bahr initially represented Honduras at the 2015 CONCACAF Women's U-20 Championship, where she scored three goals.
 Honduras ultimately failed to qualify for the 2016 FIFA U-20 Women's World Cup, following a 2–0 defeat to Mexico in the third-place play-off.

 Colombia

 She made her senior debut for Colombia on 23 October 2021 as an 87th-minute substitution in a 2–0 friendly home win over Chile.
 In November 2021, Bahr was called up for two friendlies against Uruguay; she was substituted on in both games as Colombia won 3–2 and 1–0, respectively.

 During the first half of 2022, Bahr appeared in five friendlies in preparation for the 2022 Copa América Femenina.
 On 3 July 2022, Bahr was included in Nelson Abadía's final Colombia squad for the Copa América.
 She made her tournament debut during Colombia's opening match against Paraguay, coming on as a substitute for Mayra Ramírez as Colombia went on to win 4–2.
 Bahr was an unused substitute in the final against Brazil where Colombia finished as the tournament's runner-up after losing 0–1.

+Bahr was named to the roster for the 2023 FIFA Women's World Cup, but did not make an appearance.